 “Thanks for the extravagant hospitality and the wonderfully constructed program for harp guitar players and those wishing to learn.
 The whole retreat is simply an immersion in how to live the harp guitar.
 More than a teaching, learning experience it was more like living in harp guitar dreamtime.
 You both live what it means to be true servant leaders and friends to all.
 My life has been enriched.
 And as for the other sojourners on this journey I was fortunate to meet at the retreat; you are my sisters and brothers for life now.”

-The Annual Harp Guitar Retreat in the Oregon home of John and Deirdra Doan is held in June every year.
-This year is the ninth year of the annual retreat for harp guitarists on June 23-26, 2016.
+The Annual Harp Guitar Retreat in the Oregon home of John and Deirdra Doan was held in June every year.
+This event has been postponed until further notice.

-The Annual Harp Guitar Retreat is an intimate stress-free environment with all levels of playing/performing encouraged and accepted for an educational seminar limited to five to seven participants.
+The Annual Harp Guitar Retreat has been an intimate stress-free environment with all levels of playing/performing encouraged and accepted for an educational seminar limited to five to seven participants.

-The event emphasizes instruction and inspiration for those wanting to improve their harp guitar playing skills in a hands-on environment.
-Instruction will address playing harp guitars with sub-basses only as well as harp guitars with sub-basses and super-trebles.
-There will be several harp guitars available to use if you don’t have a harp guitar or would have trouble bringing one to the seminar (see below a listing of instruments available).
-There will be private and group lessons, intimate concerts, and lots of kick back and practice time to suit your interests.
+The event emphasized instruction and inspiration for those wanting to improve their harp guitar playing skills in a hands-on environment.
+Instruction addressed playing harp guitars with sub-basses only as well as harp guitars with sub-basses and super-trebles.
+There were several harp guitars available.
+There were private and group lessons, intimate concerts, and lots of kick back and practice time to suit your interests.

 “I am really glad I had the opportunity to go to the Harp Guitar Retreat.
 I’ve been thinking how best to describe my experience.
 Before I went, it was like I had an unbuilt model car on my hobby table, with no glue and no instructions.
 I had a hood, axle, doors, but I didn’t know how to put them together to make a car.
 The Retreat gave me the instructions and the glue.
 I’ve been teaching myself theory, so I know about modes, building chords, keys.
 In our Church group, I regularly use alternate bass as well as walking bass lines.
 You can see that I’ve also incorporated them into “Attaklet of the Katlets” (alternate bass) and “Puttin on the Ritz” (my arrangement had the walking bass – the original score doesn’t).
 But, my problem was putting everything together.
 My rock guitar background taught me to use 5 and 6 string chords which may or may not be useful in fingerstyle.
 You showed me the multiple voices of 3 string chords with open strings, very useful for fingerstyle.
 You described the aural and emotion effects of sub-basses and super-trebles, which will help me considerably in my composing and arranging.
 You provided exercises and philosophies for learning my way around the harp guitar.
 In my opinion, those three days provided me with an extremely strong foundation with which to build a musical career.
 I can’t thank you enough for everything that you provided.
 You gave me the instructions, and the glue.”